theharvardcrimson/crimtechcomp/assignments/000/README.md

 Steps to submit an assignment; commands are listed below:

 1. Fork this repository, the whole thing.
 You should fork to your own account, and get a nice little copy of this repository of assignments.
+(Make sure you have an account on tech.thecrimson.com if you want to be able to keep track of your assignments!)

 2. On your own copy of this repository, clone it to your laptop to get access to work on it.
 On your Github page for this repository in the top right, there is a button that lets you copy the link to the repository.
 In your console you can then use
 ```